Type metal: Historic references to type metals

 The "antimony" here was in fact stibnite, antimony-sulfide (Sb_{2}S_{3}).
 The iron was burned away in this process, reducing the antimony and at the same time removing the unwanted sulfur.
 In this way ferro-sulfide was formed, that would evaporate with all the fumes.

 The mixture of stibnite and nails was heated red hot in an open-air furnace, until all is molten and finished.
 The resulting metal can contain up to 9% of iron.
 Further purification can be done by mixing the hot melt with kitchen-salt, NaCl.
-After this red hot lead from another melting pot is added and stirred thoroughly.
+After this, red hot lead from another melting pot is added and stirred thoroughly.

 Some tin was added to the alloy for casting small characters and narrow spaces, to better fill narrow areas of the mould.
-The good properties of tin were well known.
+The effectiveness of tin for this purpose was well known.
 The use of tin was sometime minimized to save expenses.

-Much of this toxic work was done by child labour, a labor force that includes children.
+Much of this toxic work was done by child labour.

 Hitherto a Man (nay, a Boy) might officiate all this work.